pillone/usntssearch/README.md

 ## [Go to NZBmegasearcH website](http://pillone.github.io/usntssearch/)

-A special thanks to **JackDandy, duckduckquack, Riz0** for beta-testing.

 Thanks to all the users that submitted a bug report or a enhancement request.

 ## Updates

-**Changes in v0.46**
+**Changes in v0.48**

-- Extended NZB analysis from search results, displays no. ARCHIVE,PAR2,NFO
-- Smart category download
+- Fix for tvrage
-- Providers check in config
+- Retention days limit in config
-- Reverse proxy updates
 - Bug fixes